TLDR; I switched to Fathom. You can find a comparison table at the bottom.

-They offer paid options you can add on, and they have quite a few of them!
+They offer paid options you can add on, and they have quite a few!

 Alternatively, you can choose a hosted solution starting at 19EUR per month.

-When using the hosted solution, the cool thing is that you get all their plugins included.
+The cool thing about using the hosted solution is that you get all their plugins included.

 And a big win for them is that they provide a Google Analytics data importer.